snakster/cpp.react/README.md

 [If you're interested in learning about C++React, have a look at its documentation.](http://schlangster.github.io/cpp.react/)

-## Development
+## Using the library

-This library is a work-in-progress and should not be considered release quality yet.
+This library is a work-in-progress.
+It should not be considered release quality yet and its API might still change.
 It is, however, in a perfectly usable state and has already received a fair amount of testing and tuning.

 ### Dependencies

 * [Intel TBB 4.2](https://www.threadingbuildingblocks.org/) (required)
 * [Google test framework](https://code.google.com/p/googletest/) (optional, to compile the unit tests)
 * [Boost 1.55.0 C++ Libraries](http://www.boost.org/) (optional, to include Reactor.h, which requires `boost::coroutine`)

 ### Compiling